Excellent Ideas for the Best Drinks and Food With Tea

 Buttery Tea Cookies

-Soaked and Sweetened Cakes
+Soaked & Sweetened Cakes

-The warm cakes absorb the tea quickly so you may want to apply the sugar mixture a few times to make sure your cakes are infused with enough flavor.
+The warm cakes absorb the tea quickly, so you may want to apply the sugar mixture a few times to make sure your cakes are infused with enough flavor.
 Once your cakes are cooled completely, decorate them as usual.
-For an extra burst of tea flavor add the same kind of tea to the icing or frosting as well.
+For an extra burst of tea flavor, add the same kind of tea to the icing or frosting as well.

-Creative Ice Creams and Custards
+Creative Ice Creams & Custards

-Custard-like desserts are one of the best mediums for tea infusions.
-Heat up your cream or milk and steep the tea in the liquid for at least five minutes before straining and cooling down.
+Custard-like desserts are one of the best mediums for food with tea infusions.
+Heat your cream or milk and steep the tea in the liquid for at least five minutes before straining and cooling down.
 With this simple infusion trick, you can make anything from Chai Tea crème brûlée to Jasmine Green Tea ice cream and even Coconut Biscotti Tea-flavored flan.

 Infused Chocolate

-Anyone who has worked with chocolate knows that chocolate, although delicious, can be finicky.
-Add a decadent Earl Grey Tea or Spice Tea directly to your melted chocolate for an extra burst of flavor.
 But, here’s a fair warning: chocolate will seize if any water or moisture makes its way into the bowl.
-So, be sure to add only dry tea leaves directly to the chocolate and let the leaves naturally infuse into the warm liquid as it cools.
+So, add only dry tea leaves directly to the chocolate.
+Let the flavor naturally infuse into the warm liquid chocolate as it cools — you can eat the tea leaves.

 Fruity Applesauce

-Applesauce is so easy to make, and you can use tisane tea — also known as herbal tea — to add extra fruity flavor.
 Heat up cut and peeled apples over the stovetop with a hearty splash of steeped herbal tea until the apples are soft.
-Smash them with a potato masher or fork to enjoy homemade fruity applesauce — a healthy snack without any added sugar that you can feel good about.
+Smash them with a potato masher or fork to enjoy homemade fruity applesauce.
+It’s a healthy snack without any added sugar that you can feel good about.

 Guilt-Free Popsicles

-Popsicles are a perfect summertime treat that helps cool down everyone in the family — from parents to kids.
-With herbal tea popsicles, you can keep everyone cool and also keep an eye on their sugar intake.
+Herbal tea popsicles are a great way to keep everyone cool and also keep an eye on their sugar intake.
 Simply steep a strong batch of hot herbal tea — like Strawberry Hibiscus Bloom — strain, and freeze the tea for sugar-free, guilt-free, and caffeine-free snacks.
 Add frozen berry bits or sliced grapes for a little burst of natural sweetness.

 A Spin on Salad Dressings